How Safe Is Flying?

 The economy of any country depends on having many areas working smoothly and without significant disruptions.
 And one of the most critical areas for the economy is transportation.

-A simple definition of transportation economics says that it is the branch of economics that studies resource allocation on the transport infrastructure to satisfy the requirements of the society.
-By applying transportation economics, countries can develop a more efficient transport system to promote economic development.
+A simple definition of transportation economics says that it is the branch of economics that studies resource allocation on the transport sector and infrastructure to satisfy the requirements of society.
+By applying transportation economics, countries can develop more efficient transport systems to promote economic development.

 In other words, the primary role of transportation as a component of any economy is to provide and improve the access people and organizations have to different locations within the country or abroad while facilitating a more comprehensive range of social and economic interactions that would otherwise not be possible.